AikidoSec/firewall-node/docs/idor-protection.md

 });
 ```

-- `tenantColumnName` — the column name that identifies the tenant in your database tables.
+- `tenantColumnName` — the column name that identifies the tenant in your database tables (e.g. `account_id`, `organization_id`, `team_id`).
-- `excludedTables` — tables where rows aren't owned by a single tenant (e.g. a shared `users` table that stores users across all tenants).
+- `excludedTables` — tables that Zen should skip IDOR checks for, because rows aren't scoped to a single tenant (e.g. a shared `users` table that stores users across all tenants).

 ### 2. Set the tenant ID per request